aslak3/spi-flasher/README.md

 --write-flash : used for writing the file to the SPI flash

+--read-flash : used for reading the current complete content out of the SPI flash and writing it to the specified file

 --write-fpga : used for writing the file to the iCE40 FPGA

 This software is described in more detail on my blog, at: